White Hen Pantry

-White Hen Pantry (known as White Hen in the Midwest) was a Lombard, Illinois-based chain of approximately 261 predominantly franchisee-owned convenience stores located in and around Detroit, Boston / southern New Hampshire, southern Wisconsin, northwest Indiana and central Illinois areas of the United States.
+White Hen Pantry (known as White Hen in the Midwest) was a Lombard, Illinois-based chain of approximately 261 predominantly franchisee-owned convenience stores located in and around Detroit, Boston / southern New Hampshire, southern Wisconsin, northwest Indiana and Chicagoland areas of the United States.
 Most of the stores were open 24 hours and offered an array of standard convenience store fare such as coffees, cappuccinos, frozen and dry goods and toiletries.
 Many also had full delis serving boxed sandwiches and salads, name-brand meats and cheeses and fresh fruits and vegetables.
 White Hen's array of services included catering options and sales of external holiday gift cards.
 Most stores also had ATMs and sold lottery tickets; White Hen was the largest ticket vendor of the Illinois Lottery before being acquired by 7-Eleven.

 Most of the White Hen Pantry locations were rebranded as 7-Eleven stores by the end of 2010.